rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySnappable.md

     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
     - sortOrder - SortOrder: Sorts the order of results.
     - sortBy - SnappableSortByEnum: Sort workloads by field.
     - filter - SnappableFilterInputWithSearch: Filter workloads by input (with search by name).
 - Returns SnappableConnection.
 ### searchversionedfiles
+List of all files in snapshots whose names match the specified search query.

-- There are 4 arguments.
+- There are 5 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
-    - snappableFid - System.String
+    - snappableFid - System.String: The ID of the workload.
-    - searchQuery - System.String
+    - searchQuery - System.String: Specifies the name or path prefix used to search for files within a workload.
+    - usePrefixSearch - System.Boolean: Determines whether to use a prefix search.
 - Returns VersionedFileConnection.
 ### teamsconversationssearch
 - There are 7 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
-    - snappableFid - System.String: The fid for the workload.
+    - snappableFid - System.String: The FID for the workload.
     - orgId - System.String: Org UUID.
     - snapshotFidOpt - System.String: snapshotFid arg which is of optional type
     - teamConvChannels - list of O365TeamConvChannelInputs: List of channel objects (naturalId and name).